-We also plan to roll out integrated GHG reduction roadmaps for all key materials and ingredients with a significant impact on our third party GHG footprint (also known as Unilever’s Scope 3 GHG footprint).
+We will also roll out integrated GHG reduction roadmaps for all key materials and ingredients.
 These roadmaps will form part of our ongoing relationship and performance management with partners.
 We anticipate this effort to reduce third-party emissions will require significant capability and capacity building and, as such, will take time.

-As part of our membership with the 1.5°C Supply Chain Leaders, led by the Exponential Roadmap Initiative, we’re collaborating with other climate leaders including BT, IKEA and Ericsson, to drive climate action.
+As part of the 1.5°C Supply Chain Leaders group, led by the Exponential Roadmap Initiative, we’re collaborating with other climate leaders including BT, IKEA and Ericsson, to drive climate action.
 We’re also exploring innovative ideas for climate action with other multinational companies, including Maersk, Microsoft and Nike, as part of the Transform to Net Zero initiative.

 Unilever’s Climate Promise

-This Promise, whilst optional, presents as an opportunity for our suppliers to position themselves on the leading edge of our planet commitments and to demonstrate that addressing the environmental footprint of our value chains is of paramount importance.
+This Promise, whilst optional, presents as an opportunity for our suppliers to demonstrate that tackling the climate crisis is of paramount importance.

-By committing to Unilever’s Climate Promise, our suppliers promise to:
+By signing up to Unilever’s Climate Promise, our suppliers commit to:

 - Publicly report progress towards meeting this target

-- Share GHG emissions / footprint data with Unilever
+- Share product level GHG emissions footprint data with Unilever

-Through the Unilever Climate Programme, we will provide support to a subset of suppliers whom we have assessed as having the most significant impact on climate.
+Through the Unilever Supplier Climate Programme, we are working closely with a subset of priority suppliers whose materials we've assessed as having the most significant impact on climate.

-Within this group of 300 suppliers, we have detected a range of climate capabilities.
-Through our programme, we will offer hands-on guidance and access to tools and resources to support suppliers to deliver on the asks of the Unilever Climate Promise by measuring, reporting, and reducing their GHG emissions.
+Within this group of suppliers, we have detected a wide range of climate capabilities.
+Through our Programme, we are offering hands-on guidance and access to tools and resources to support suppliers to deliver on the asks of the Unilever Climate Promise by measuring, reporting, and reducing their GHG emissions.

 Partnering for a deforestation-free supply chain

-Our People & Nature Policy, launched in December 2020, combines our previously separate Palm Oil and Paper and Board policies and outlines the existing and new expectations we have of every supplier of conversion-risk crops (palm oil, soy, paper and board, tea and cocoa).
+Our , launched in December 2020, combines our previously separate Palm Oil and Paper and Board policies and outlines the existing and new expectations we have of every supplier of conversion-risk crops (palm oil, soy, paper and board, tea and cocoa).

 Our partners also play a critical role in our commitment to achieve a deforestation-free supply chain by 2023 by helping us to get closer to and support the people who grow our crops and the landscapes on which they are grown.